Roll20/roll20-character-sheets/README.md

 ## Community Conduct

-The Roll20 Code of Conduct applies to your participation on this repository, and can be viewed in full here: https://help.roll20.net/hc/en-us/articles/360037254334-Community-Code-of-Conduct
+The [Roll20 Code of Conduct](https://help.roll20.net/hc/en-us/articles/360037254334-Community-Code-of-Conduct) applies to your participation on this repository.

 **tl;dr**